the-lab-guy/mylang/README.md

 	+ Duplicates the number at the top of the Stack, creating two identical entries.
 - `SWAP`
 	+ Exchanges the number on top of the Stack with the number immediately below it.
+- `DROP`
+	+ Removes the number at the top of the Stack.

 - `FLOOR`
 	+ Convert the floating-point number at the top of the Stack to an integer by rounding down.
 The result will replace the top of the Stack.